5 things you should know before going to Japan

 • Proper Attire: Dress modestly and avoid wearing revealing clothing when visiting religious sites.

-ALSO SEE 5 tips for backpacking Australia
+ALSO SEE 5 tips for backpacking Iceland

 Onsen Etiquette